-Distribution of high school units required and/or recommended.
+C5 Distribution of high school units required and/or recommended.
 Specify the distribution of academic high school course units required and/or recommended of all or most degree-seeking students using Carnegie units (one unit equals one year of study or its equivalent).
 If you use a different system for calculating units, please convert.

-C5 Units Required Units Recommended
+Units Required Units Recommended

-C5 Total academic units 18 21
+Total academic units 17 21

-C5 English 4
+English 4 4

-C5 Mathematics 3 4
+Mathematics 3 3

-C5 Science 3
+Science 3 3

-C5 Of these, units that must be
+Of these, units that must be lab

-lab

-C5 Foreign language 2
+Foreign language 2 2

-C5 Social studies 3
+Social studies 3 3

-C5 History
+History

-C5 Academic electives 2
+Academic electives 2 6

-C5 Computer Science
+Computer Science

-C5 Visual/Performing Arts
+Visual/Performing Arts

-C5 Other (specify) Two arts and humanities also recommended.
-Additional math and science units • recommended for quamication in co, check trinon applico.
-C6 Open admission policy as described above for all students C6 Open admission policy as described above for most students, but C6 selective admission for out-of-state students C6 selective admission to some programs C6 other (explain)
+Other (specify)

+•

-Basis for Selection
+Basis for Selection maliar, umalar udaiah محمدها المناسات dam, aabaal auadi

-C6 Do you have an open admission policy, under which virtually all secondary school graduates or students with GED equivalency diplomas are admitted without regard to academic record, test scores, or other qualifications?
-If so, check which applies:
+Do you have an open admission with GED equivalency diplomas , , ,

+qualifications?
+If so, check whic regard to dodder 1110 100014, 1001 000 ores, or other

+6 Open admission policy as descri ıdents 1

+6 Open admission policy as descri bed above for most students, but

+6 selective admission for out-of-

+selective admission to some p rograms

+6 other (explain) -

-C7 Relative importance of each of the following academic and nonacademic factors in first-time, first-year, degree-seeking (freshman) admission decisions.
+7 Relative importance of each o f the following acad demic and nonac adomic factors in firet_tima_firet

+year, degree-seeking (freshma aueillic lactors ii i ili st-tillie, ili st-

-Very Important Important Considered Not Considered
+7 Very Important Important Considered Not Considered

-Academic
+7 Academic

-Rigor of secondary school record Х
+7 Rigor of secondary school ~

+record Х

-Class rank X
+7 Class rank Х

-Academic GPA Х
+7 Academic GPA X

-Standardized test scores X
+7 Standardized test scores X

-Application Essay Х
+7 Application Essay X ļ

-Recommendation(s) X
+7 Recommendation(s) Х

 Nonacademic

-Interview X
+7 Interview X

-Extracurricular activities Х
+Extracurricular activities X

 Talent/ability X

 Character/personal qualities Х

-First generation Х
+First generation X

-Alumni/ae relation X
+Alumni/ae relation Х V

-Geographical residence
+Geographical residence X

-State residency X
+State residency Religious X

-Religious Х

-affiliation/commitment
+Religious affiliation/commitment X

 Racial/ethnic status X

-Volunteer work X
+Volunteer work Х

 Work experience X

-Level of applicant's interest X ·
+Level of applicant's interest Х Λ

-SAT and ACT Policies
+SAT and ACT Policies •

-C8 Entrance exams
+8 Entrance exams

+Yes No

-Yes No C8A Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission decisions for first-time, first-year, degree-seeking X applicants?
+8A Does your institution make use of scores in admission decisions for applicants? • X

-C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2013.
+If yes, place check marks in the admission for Fall 2015. appropriate boxes b ies for use in

-C8A ADMISSION
+8A ļ ADMISSION Constitute 17

-C8A Require Recommend Require for Some Consider if Not Used
+BA Require Recommend Require for Some Consider if Submitted

-Submitted

-C8A SAT or ACT Χ
+SAT or ACT X

-C8A ACT only
+ACT only

-C8A SAT only
+SAT only 1

-C8A SAT and SAT Subject Tests or
+SAT and SAT Subject Tests or

-ACT
+ACT V

-C8A SAT Subject Tests only X
+SAT Subject Tests only 1 L X

-C8B If your institution will make use of the ACT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2013, please indicate which ONE of the following applies: (regardless of whether the writing score will be used in the admissions process): C8B ACT with Writing Component required

-C8B ACT WITH writing Component required
+for Fall 2015, please indicate when in the admissions process):

-C8B ACT with n Writing component recommended
+SB ACT with Writing Component red quired 1

-C8B ACT with or without Writing component accepted Χ
+C8B ACT with Writing component recommended C8B ACT with or without Writing component accepted

-C8C C Please indicate how your institution will use the SAT or ACT writing component; check all that apply:
+C8C Please indicate now your institution will use the SAT or ACT writing component; check all that apply:

 C8C SAT essay ACT essay

 C8C For admission

 C8C For placement

 C8C For advising

 C8C In place of an application essay

-C8C As a validity check on the application essay
+As a validity check on the application essay

-C8C No college policy as of now Х X
+C8C No college policy as of now X X

 Not using essay component

-•

-In addition, does your institution use applicants' tes t scores for acader nic advising?
+C8D In addition, does your institution use applicants' test scores for academic advising?

-C8D Yes No
+C8D Yes No X

-X

-C8E Latest date by which SAT or ACT scores must be re ceived for fall-term admission 1-May

-C8E Latest date by which SAT Subject t Test scores must be received for fall -term admission
+C8E Latest date by which SAT or ACT scores must be received for fall- May 1 C8E Latest date by which SAT Subject Test scores must be received for fall-term admission

-C8F If necessary, use this space to cla arify your test polici es (e.g., if tests are e recommended for r some students.
+C8F If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some students, C8F